clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/image-types.rst

    * - hyperv.vhdx
      - Virtual Hard Disk for use with Microsoft Hyper-V\* hypervisor.
 Includes `optimized kernel`_ for Hyper-V.

-   * - installer.img
-     - Preferred image of Clear Linux with interactive installer.

-   * - installer.iso
-     - ISO of Clear Linux with interactive installer.
-Only for special cases where ISO image format is required (not for use with a USB key)

    * - kvm.img
      - Image for booting in a simple VM with start_qemu.sh.
 Includes `optimized kernel`_ for KVM.

-   * - live.img
-     - image for live booting into memory, without requiring installaton.

    * - vmware.vmdk
      - Virtual Machine Disk for VMware\* platforms inclduing Player, Workstation, and ESXi.